cabforum/smime/SBR.md

 **Expiry Date**: The "Not After" date in a Certificate that defines the end of a Certificate's validity period.

+**Extant S/MIME CA**: A Subordinate CA that:

+   1. Is a Publicly-Trusted Subordinate CA Certificate whose `notBefore` field is before September 1, 2023 and has issued end entity S/MIME Certificates;
+   2. The CA Certificate includes no Extended Key Usage extension, contains `anyExtendedKeyUsage` in the EKU extension, or contains `id-kp-emailProtection` in the EKU extension;
+   3. The CA Certificate complies with the profile defined in [RFC 5280](http://tools.ietf.org/html/rfc5280).
+The following two deviations from the [RFC 5280](http://tools.ietf.org/html/rfc5280) profile are acceptable:
+      a.
+The CA Certificate contains a `nameConstraints` extension that is not marked critical;
+      b.
+The CA Certificate contains a policy qualifier of type UserNotice which contains `explicitText` that uses an encoding that is not permitted by [RFC 5280](http://tools.ietf.org/html/rfc5280) (i.e., the `DisplayText` is encoded using BMPString or VisibleString); and
+   4. The CA Certificate contains the `anyPolicy` identifier (2.5.29.32.0) or specific OIDs in the `certificatePolicies` extension that do not include those defined in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) of these Requirements.

 **Fully-Qualified Domain Name**: A Domain Name that includes the Domain Labels of all superior nodes in the Internet Domain Name System.

 **Generation**: The S/MIME Baseline Requirements define several Generations of Certificate Profile for each Certificate Type.